Part 1 of 4 posts about my backpack trip to The All American Man Pictograph Panel.

-It’s a Saturday evening, and a short distance from my peaceful piece of planet, is an area where a bunch of high speeding, noisy, dirt bikers and jeeps are gathering.
+It’s a Saturday evening, and a short distance from my peaceful piece of the planet is an area where a bunch of high speeding, noisy, dirt bikers and jeeps are gathering.
 The dirt bikers sound as though twenty chain saws are being run in the distance, and the dust they are kicking up is drifting over to my camp, and to all of those around me.

 My little piece of heaven is just off a dirt road, which the young (I’m presuming they are young, because of the sound of “Yee Haas” and “Whoo hoo’s” and high-pitched laughs of young girls drifting my way) are flying up and down as fast as the rough washboard road will allow.

-Originally I had planned to do this trip with my friend Jo, but last night he made the decision not to go.
+Originally I had planned to do this trip with my friend Joe, but last night he made the decision not to go.
 The permit was already in hand and paid for, so I decided to attempt it on my own.

 Sure I’m a little scared, but fear is something to squelch, step on, stare down and face full-on.

 Great words eh?
-Now I’ve said that, I have to live up to it…
+Now I’ve said that I have to live up to it…

 So here goes…